Space Shuttle Solid Rocket Booster: Hydraulic power units

-There were two self-contained, independent Hydraulic Power Units (HPUs) on each SRB.
+Each SRB consists of two self-contained, independent Hydraulic Power Units (HPUs), used to actuate the thrust vector control (TVC) system.
 Each HPU consisted of an auxiliary power unit (APU), fuel supply module, hydraulic pump, hydraulic reservoir and hydraulic fluid manifold assembly.
 The APUs were fueled by hydrazine and generated mechanical shaft power to drive a hydraulic pump that produced hydraulic pressure for the SRB hydraulic system.
 The two separate HPUs and two hydraulic systems were located on the aft end of each SRB between the SRB nozzle and aft skirt.
 The HPU components were mounted on the aft skirt between the rock and tilt actuators.
 The two systems operated from T minus 28 seconds until SRB separation from the orbiter and external tank.
-The two independent hydraulic systems were connected to the rock and tilt servoactuators.
+The two independent hydraulic systems were connected to the nozzle rock and tilt servoactuators.

-The HPU controller electronics were located in the SRB aft integrated electronic assemblies on the aft external tank attach rings.
+The HPU controller electronics were located in the SRB aft integrated electronic assemblies (IEAs) on the aft external tank attach rings.

 The HPUs and their fuel systems were isolated from each other.
 Each fuel supply module (tank) contained 22 lb of hydrazine.
 The fuel tank was pressurized with gaseous nitrogen at 400 psi, which provided the force to expel (positive expulsion) the fuel from the tank to the fuel distribution line, maintaining a positive fuel supply to the APU throughout its operation.

 In the APU, a fuel pump boosted the hydrazine pressure and fed it to a gas generator.
 The gas generator catalytically decomposed the hydrazine into hot, high-pressure gas; a two-stage turbine converted this into mechanical power, driving a gearbox.
 The waste gas, now cooler and at low pressure, was passed back over the gas generator housing to cool it before being dumped overboard.
 The gearbox drove the fuel pump, its own lubrication pump, and the HPU hydraulic pump.
 A startup bypass line went around the pump and fed the gas generator using the nitrogen tank pressure until the APU speed was such that the fuel pump outlet pressure exceeded that of the bypass line, at which point all the fuel was supplied to the fuel pump.